IvanDF/icon-builder/README.md

 ---

-## 🛠️ Usage
+## 🛠️ How to Use

-1. **Select a Frame**: Choose a frame in your Figma file.
+1. **Select a Frame**: Choose a frame, component, or instance in your Figma file.
 2. **Customize Options**:
-   - Enter a component name.
+   - Enter a name for the component.
    - Define an interface name.
    - Enable or disable Framer Motion support.
-3. **Preview the Code**: Click the "Show Preview" button to view the generated React code.
+3. **Preview the Code**: Click "Show Preview" to see the generated code.
-4. **Export**: Click the "Export Icons" button to download the React component.
+4. **Export**: Click "Export Icons" to download the React component.

 ---

 ## 🎥 Demo

-Experience IconCraft in action with this demonstration:
+See IconCraft in action:
 ![Plugin Demo](./assets/demo.gif)

 ---

 ## 🌈 Why Choose IconCraft?

-- **Efficiency**: Save hours of manual coding.
+- **Save Time**: Forget manual coding—IconCraft does it all for you.
-- **Flexibility**: Customize every aspect of your React components.
+- **Full Flexibility**: Customize every aspect of your React components.
-- **Future-Ready**: Designed to support multiple frameworks.
+- **Future-Proof**: Support for additional frameworks is coming soon.
-- **Open Source**: Contribute and improve the plugin together.
+- **Open Source**: Contribute and help us make the plugin even better.

 ---